• Home

 It’s not so loaded with information that it’s overwhelming and her system makes sense so it’s pretty easy to implement.
 And she does a good job of communicating that all of life is learning, not just certain times of the day, so our needs for order are different than other families.

-Why you may like this book:
+Why you may like Homeschooling at the Speed of Life:

 • you are disorganized